A bag-of-paths framework for network data analysis: The basic bag-of-paths framework

 where the Lagrange parameter $\lambda$ plays the role of a temperature $T$ and $\theta=1/\lambda$ is the inverse temperature.

-Thus, as expected, short paths $\wp$ (having a low cost $\tilde{c}(\wp)$) are favored in that they have a large probability of being followed.
-Indeed, from Equation (\ref{Eq_Probability_distribution01}), we clearly observe that when $\theta \rightarrow 0$, the paths probabilities reduce to the probabilities generated by the natural random walk on the graph (characterized by the transition probabilities $p_{ij}^{\text{ref}}$ as defined in Equation (\ref{Eq_Transition_probabilities01})).
+Thus, as desired, short paths $\wp$ (having a low cost $\tilde{c}(\wp)$) are favored in that they have a large probability of being followed.
+From Equation (\ref{Eq_Probability_distribution01}), we clearly observe that when $\theta \rightarrow 0$, the path probabilities reduce to the probabilities generated by the natural random walk on the graph (characterized by the transition probabilities $p_{ij}^{\mathrm{ref}}$ as defined in Equation (\ref{Eq_Transition_probabilities01})).
 In this case, $J_0 \rightarrow 0$ as well.
-On the other hand, when $\theta$ is large, the probability distribution defined by Equation (\ref{Eq_Probability_distribution01}) is biased towards low-cost paths (the most likely paths are the shortest ones).
-Notice that, in the sequel, it will be assumed that the user provides the value of the parameter $\theta$ instead of $J_0$, with $\theta > 0$.
+But when $\theta$ is large, the probability distribution defined by Equation (\ref{Eq_Probability_distribution01}) is biased towards low-cost paths (the most likely paths are the shortest ones).
+Note that, in the sequel, it will be assumed that the user provides the value of the parameter $\theta$ instead of $J_0$, with $\theta > 0$.
 Also notice that the model could be derived thanks to a maximum entropy principle instead \cite{Jaynes-1957,Kapur-1992}.

-In the next section, this idea will be generalized to unbounded paths by taking the limit $t \rightarrow \infty$.